 Thank you to the now defunct blog French Tool Box for giving me a start to this unit.

 So, here are the resources for the unit:

 Start the unit with a Movie Talk, Erste Ad.
 For more of an explanation on Movie Talk, see my previous post.

 Show screenshots and have students predict the story, leaving out the end.
 Then show students the slide with six pictures from the story.
 Describe one and they say which one it is.
-They can numbers 1-6 in their journals and write the letters that correspond.
+They can number 1-6 in their journals and write the letters that correspond.

 Students read Erste Ad Script